datoma/docker-vsftp/README.md

-# docker-vsftp
+# docker-vsftpd
-vsftp as docker
+vsftpd as docker